greggrcarey/Angular-Projects-Third-Edition/MyCode/Chapter02/my-blog/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Scully seems to not be maintained right now.
+I may come back and try to get it to work after I go through the rest of the book.